HuXiaoling/TopoTrigger/README.md

+# Topo_Trojan
+This repository contains the implementation of our paper "[Trigger Hunting with a Topological Prior for Trojan Detection](https://openreview.net/pdf?id=TXsjU8BaibT)", **accepted to ICLR 2022**.

+## Method

 Reverse engineering features are extracted using three different versions of reverse engineering, corresponding to the `extract_fv_v17.py`, `extract_fv_color_v2r.py`, and `extract_fv_color_v2xy.py` files.
 The `extract_fv_v17.py` feature extractor